With most of the major central banks gunning for higher inflation, it makes sense to pay attention to employment reports for clues.

 U.K.: No post-Brexit knee jerk reaction

-- Unemployment rate remained steady at 4.9% in June
+- The unemployment rate remained steady at 4.9% in June

-- Claimant counts show 8.6K decrease vs. 5.2K increase expected, 0.9K uptick in June
+- Claimant counts show an 8.6K decrease vs. 5.2K increase expected, 0.9K uptick in June

 - Average earnings rose by 2.4% in the three months to June against last year’s growth.
 It’s higher than May’s 2.3% uptick but lower than the expected 2.5% increase.

 The number of people filing for unemployment-related benefits fell by 8,600 in July, which was enough to fuel speculations that the sky isn’t falling on the economy post-Brexit after all.